 At first, skepticism ran through my body.
 I wanted to believe it but could not let myself.
 After doing more research than I have ever done in my life, I discovered they were legitimate and I accepted the contract.

 To Dance Once More and Song of the Meadowlark are now available.
-My third novel, After the Raging Storm, is waiting for a contract, as is the sequel to To Dance Once More, entitled To Laugh Once More.
-I am writing my fifth novel now.
+My third novel, When Love Must Wait, is waiting for a contract.
+My fourth novel, To Laugh Once More, publishes September 2014.
+I just completed my fifth novel, Somewhere in Daughtry Bayou.

 The process for me began in 1974 with that first children’s story.
 1985 marked the year of the first full-length manuscript, which perished in the fire.
 1993 birthed To Dance Once More.
 1997 began my journey through homeschooling and 2011 will forever go down in history as the year that I completed one calling (homeschooling) and launched the ever-awaited career as a writer – I mean, AUTHOR – for I never gave up!